Slide 1

 Ann Arbor, Michigan

-The Michigan State Theatre, is a historic movie palace that opened in 1942.
+The Michigan State Theatre is a historic movie palace that opened in 1942.
 It features an Art Deco design with elegant detailing, offering a vintage movie-going experience.
 The theater has been beautifully preserved and hosts a range of films, from classic revivals to contemporary releases.
 Known for its charming atmosphere and commitment to the local community, it provides an intimate setting for movie lovers to enjoy a variety of cinematic experiences.

 Tahquamenon Falls State Park